Crystal Peaks: Facilities

-The retail park is located within walking distance, and hosts brands such as TK Maxx and Boots, as well as two catering units and a gym.
+The nearby retail park has a number of larger stores, restaurants and warehouses as well as a gym.
+Nearby is Moss Way police station, Beighton Community Hospital and the Sheffield College Peaks Campus, the latter of which has stopped teaching activities.

+Community

-In recent years, bee hives have been sited on the roof of the shopping centre to help combat the decline of the local bee population.
-Other environmental projects that the centre has taken part in include the installation of swift boxes on the building, bee-friendly planting, a nature reserve and the support of Beighton (a local village) in the Britain in Bloom and Yorkshire in Bloom competitions.
+Bee hives have been placed on the shopping centre's roof and bee-friendly flowers planted to help the local bee population, other environmental projects include the installation of swift bird boxes on the building, creating a nature reserve and supporting the village of Beighton in Britain and Yorkshire in Bloom competitions.

 Crystal Peaks also has a dedicated 'charity of the year'.
 In 2010, the centre raised over £8,000 for Bluebell Wood Children's Hospice.
 The centre's adopted charity for 2011 was Macmillan Cancer Support.